MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 *  [XMLHttpRequest spec](https://xhr.spec.whatwg.org)
 *  [Fetch spec](https://fetch.spec.whatwg.org)

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1201398](https://crbug.com/1201398).
+To review the history of this feature in the Chromium open-source project, see Issue [1201398](https://crbug.com/1201398).

 ### Filter Wasm resource type in the Network tool